UniversalDependencies/UD_Tamil-MWTT/README.md

 # Summary

 MWTT - Modern Written Tamil Treebank has sentences taken primarily from a text called "A Grammar of Modern Tamil by Thomas Lehmann (1993).
-This initial release has 536 sentences of various lengths.
+This initial release has 536 sentences of various lengths, and all of these are added as the test set.

 # Introduction